wso2-extensions/mi-connector-bigquery/docs/tables.md

 ```

 **Properties**
-* tableId: Table ID of the requested table.
+* tableId: The ID of the requested table.
-* datasetId: Dataset ID of the requested table.
+* datasetId: The dataset ID of the requested table.
-* projectId: Project ID of the requested table.
+* projectId: The project ID of the requested table.

 **Sample request**